tjwhitaker/algonomicon-home/src/content/datasets/the-higgs-boson-challenge/the-higgs-boson-challenge.md

 ## Conclusion

 I had a lot of fun working on The Higgs Boson Challenge!
 Particle physics is so overwhelming at first but rewarding when the pieces start to come together.
 It's so cool to be able to work on and play with the data from one of the greatest achievements in physics in the last century.

+Hope you all enjoyed this article!
+Looking forward to the next one!

 [^1]: https://en.wikipedia.org/wiki/Higgs_boson
 [^2]: http://opendata.cern.ch/record/329